gautamop01/Techno-Tradz-Website/README.md

-# Project Description: Ultimate Crypto Trading App in India
+# Project Description: Ultimate Crypto Trading Prices Visualization with Graphs

 Experience the premier platform for tracking real-time cryptocurrency prices in India.
 Our app delivers up-to-the-minute updates, ensuring you stay informed and ahead in the crypto trading world.